Myduzo/holberton-headphones/README.md

 <br />

 <p align="center">
-  This project is about building a website with just html and css by following a Figma desgin project.
+  This project is about building a website with just html and css by following a Figma design project.
 </p>

 <br />